solidify/azure-devops-backup-tool-docs/troubleshooting.md

 ## How to troubleshoot migration errors due to erroneous HTTP responses

+### Issue overview

+If ADO Backup Tool could not not correctly import a resource, you will see an error message such as this in the log:

 ```
 [12:48:54 INF] Creating a Build Definition: PartsUnlimitedE2E
 [12:48:54 ERR] Message: Response status code does not indicate success: 400 (Bad Request)., InnerException:
 ```

+In order to gather additional diagnostics, we must perform the same Rest API query manually.
+This example will show you how to do this using **Postman**.
+This example assumes that the failing resource is a Build Definition on ADO Cloud.

+### Step-by-step

-Inside the MigrationWorkspace, find the corresponding .json definition for the failing resource, and copy this file in its entirety: `<Source Project>\BuildDefinitions\PartsUnlimitedE2E.json`
+Firstly, inside the MigrationWorkspace, locate the corresponding .json definition for the failing resource, and copy this file in its entirety, for example: `<Source Project>\Imported____\FailedBuildDefinitions\PartsUnlimitedE2E.json`

 Use any of the following software to set up a manual Rest API query: